codio/knowledge/source/instructors/setupcourses/view-student-username.rst

 View Student Usernames
 ======================

 Students can log in with their username if they can't remember their email address.
-If they have forgotten their username, organization owners can find their username on the Members tab on the Organization dashboard.

-1. Click your profile icon in the lower left corner of the screen.
-2. Under **Organizations**, click the link for the organization you want to view.
-3. On the **Members** tab, click **Students** and find the student's name in the list.
-4. Provide the student with their username.

-Alternatively, you can obtain the student's username from the browser when you access the students assignments.
+You can obtain the student's username from the browser when you access the students assignments.
+For more information see :ref:`viewing student work. <viewing-student-work>`.